nicolegiron/pset-7/README.md

 # Problem Set 7

 It's time to put your skills to the test.
 Rather than solving a disjointed set of exercises, this problem set focuses on building a persistent application backed by a real database.
 Portions of the application are already implemented for you.
 It's your job to fill in the pieces.
+Hopefully you remember those SQL skills you learned last year!

 ## Getting Started